berndporr/fir1/README.md

 in both floating point arithmetic and integer arithmetic.

-The floating point class has also an adaptive filter method for the LMS algorithm with the standard
+The floating point class has also an adaptive filter method for the LMS algorithm.
-parameters: `learning rate` and the `error` which adjusts the weights.

 ## Installation

 ### Linux / Unix / MACOSX

-This is done with the standard sequence:
+The build system is `cmake`.
+Install the library with the standard sequence:
 ```
 cmake .
 make